roshanis/10kings/chapter1_marthanda_varma_revised.md

 "Now," I told my men.

 We came over the rise at full gallop, hooves pounding, lances levelled.
 The Dutch formation had been built to repel a frontal charge across open ground, not a flanking strike from riders who knew exactly how far a horse could run in wet sand before its stride broke.
 Their line shuddered under the impact.
 Bayonets dipped.
 Muskets fell.
-Men went down beneath iron-shod hooves and the curved talwars of Tamil steel.
+Men went down beneath iron-shod hooves and the curved talwars of Tamil steel, and the wet crunch of bone breaking beneath horseshoes mixed with the screams in Dutch I didn't need to understand.

 They had landed to teach another Indian kingdom the price of defiance.
 Instead, they learned how it felt to be on the wrong end of European drill wielded by men who had studied their manuals more carefully than they had themselves.